deadlyvipers/dojo_rules/introduction.md

-This is antonio having fun with git
+This is me having fun with git
+JS is the preferred track